Skip to Content

 7. Advertising Museum Tokyo

-This is perhaps one of the most interesting free museums in Toyo; the Advertising Museum of Tokyo.
+This is perhaps one of the most interesting free things to do in Tokyo; the Advertising Museum of Tokyo.
 The museum displays an array of old ads used in the city, giving you a glimpse into the history of commerce and marking in Japan over the last century.

 Note that this museum is open from Tuesday to Saturday only.